Non existing waste management systems

 A precarious area often compares to an OPEN-AIR DUMPING SITE because of a lack of awareness from the inhabitants, of infrastructures and political will.
 Only commercial and residential neighborhoods benefit from a frequent collection of their waste organized by the municipality.

-In precarious neighborhoods, waste is thrown outside, next to front doors, in rivers or in the sewage lines.
+In precarious neighbourhoods, waste is thrown outside, next to front doors, in rivers or in the sewage lines.
 Barely picked up, sometimes burnt, the waste tends to pile up and to smell pestilent, infecting the environment and water sources.
 It attracts vermin and is the source of all kinds of diseases.
 The waste piling up in precarious neighborhoods is a hurdle to the improvement of the living conditions to vulnerable populations.

 Eau et Vie’s response